-Research in the laboratory of Pamela J. McLean, Ph.D., focuses on understanding the cellular and molecular mechanisms underlying neurodegeneration in Parkinson's disease, dementia with Lewy bodies and related neurodegenerative disorders.
+Research in the Neurobiology of Parkinson's Disease Laboratory of Pamela J. McLean, Ph.D., focuses on understanding the cellular and molecular mechanisms underlying neurodegeneration in Parkinson's disease, dementia with Lewy bodies and related neurodegenerative disorders.

 In particular, her research group studies the role of alpha-synuclein, a protein that misfolds and aggregates in the brain regions that are critically involved in these diseases.

 Dr. McLean's lab has developed many cell-based models to facilitate their studies of alpha-synuclein.
 In these models, Dr. McLean's lab is able to induce the improper folding and aggregation of the alpha-synuclein protein to mimic the disease process.
 These provide powerful models to then study the pathways involved in alpha-synuclein aggregation and toxicity in cells, as well as explore ways to remove the abnormal protein and protect the cells.

 As well as cell-based models, Dr. McLean's lab uses animal models and advanced microscopy imaging techniques to study alpha-synuclein misfolding.

 Dr. McLean is part of a team of internationally recognized researchers and clinicians with specialty training in Parkinson's disease and movement disorders supported by the American Parkinson Disease Association.
 Mayo Clinic has been designated an American Parkinson Disease Center for Advanced Research.